andersglindstrom/frobprefect/docker_2/readme_docker_host_network_problem.md

 $ prefect run --project docker_2_project -n docker_2_flow
 ```

-The agent's output should eventually contain something like the following:
+The agent logs an error.
+It seems to be failing to connect to the host `host.docker.internal`:

 ```
 [2021-11-19 20:29:30,628] INFO - agent | Completed deployment of flow run 141b1696-539f-4156-a2a8-62d0378de8e9